titepweb/dotfiles/install/README.md

 ## nm's dotfiles - managed with nmdf - installed with my own script
 > KISS design principle: "Keep it simple, stupid" --> avoid unnecessary complexity
-> "Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away"
->	paraphrase : "Perfection is when whatever you add or remove, you worsen the result.
-This was discovered during renaissance.""

 **INSTALLATION**
 `sh -c "`curl -fsSL https://raw.githubusercontent.com/titepweb/dotfiles/master/bin/nmdf`"`

 ## Reinvent the wheel
-**nmdf** based on
+> "Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away" **nmdf** bases on :

 1. [brettbatie's dotm](https://github.com/brettbatie/dotfiles/blob/master/bin/dotm)
 	+ He create a minimalist list `-name <item1> -or -name <item2> ` for `find` command